-The other week I got an email from Jose Arrieta, the new director, arrived less than a year ago, of the General Services Administration's Schedule 70 (IT products and services) operations.
-He told me his organization had awarded in late June the federal government's first contract to use blockchain technology, involving moving FASt Lane, a service that Schedule 70 designed to speed how fast new vendors can get on schedule, onto the blockchain.
-Might I want to write about it, he asked?
+The other week I got an email from Jose Arrieta, the new director, arrived less than a year ago, of the General Services Administration’s Schedule 70 (IT products and services) operations.
+He told me his organization had awarded in late June the federal government’s first contract to use blockchain technology, involving moving FASt Lane, a service that Schedule 70 designed to speed how fast new vendors can get on

 Blockchain was initially developed as a platform to allow trading of the cryptocurrency bitcoin in a trustworthy, transparent environment.
 Bitcoin has a bit of a checkered past, and even something of a checkered present, as a play-space for libertarian activists who didn’t like the government’s control of money, and as a possible vehicle for criminal or terrorist financing.
 (A Google search of “bitcoin” and “dark web” generates 2.7 million hits.)
 I suspect that most people in government who have heard of blockchain still associate it mainly with bitcoin.

 Recently, though, blockchain has been getting a lot of mainstream attention for possible applications well outside of bitcoin, including several articles over the last few years in the Economist.
 Both FCW and GCN have reported on the technology with some frequency, and the IBM Center for the Business of Government has posted two blogs on blockchain in government.

 At its simplest, blockchain is a ledger — a record of transactions and other relevant data about companies or individuals — that is distributed; its content is shared in real time with anyone with access to the blockchain.
 Another design feature of blockchain is that entries to the ledger are immutable — somebody can update an entry on the ledger, but the update only adds to the original entry, it can’t replace it (so people can’t hide their tracks and erase the past).